Skip to main content

 Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

-Between 1 October and 31 December 2024, annual energy bills for a typical dual-fuel direct debit household in Great Britain are around £1,717.
+Between 1 April to 30 June 2026, annual energy bills for a typical dual-fuel direct debit household in Great Britain are around £1,641.
+This works out at around £137 a month.

 What is the energy price cap?